Skip to Content

 “I recently helped a client combine a USDA loan with our state’s DPA program.
 They got $7,500 toward closing costs, which made the entire purchase possible.
 Some programs even offer up to $10,000 or more in assistance,” says Lokenauth.

-In addition to or separate from DPA help, USDA loans allow buyers to use both gift funds and seller credits to help cover closing costs and, if needed, a down payment.
-Gift funds can come from family members, employers, or other approved sources, while seller credits are contributions made by the seller to assist with the buyer’s expenses.
+In addition to or separate from DPA help, USDA loans allow buyers to use both gift funds and seller credits to help cover closing costs.
+Gift funds can come from family members, employers, or other approved sources, while seller credits come from the seller to assist with the buyer’s expenses.

 Is a USDA Loan Right for Your First Home?

-• Those who lack substantial savings for a down payment
+• You lack substantial savings for a down payment.

-• Low-to moderate-income applicants who meet the income limits set by the USDA
+• You’re a low-to moderate-income applicant who meets the income limits set by the USDA.

-• Buyers looking to purchase in USDA-eligible locations
+• You’re looking to purchase in a USDA-eligible location

-• Shoppers with a favorable credit history and a credit score of 640 or higher, ideally
+• You have a credit score of 640 or higher

-• Those planning to live in the home as their primary residence.
+• You plan to live in a home as your primary residence.

 “I work with a lot of young families, teachers, and medical staff in particular who are relocating outside city centers — they are ideal candidates,” says Adele Krsek, mortgage broker/owner of Ease Lending in Bend, Oregon.

-To better determine if a USDA mortgage is the right fit for you, contact a USDA-approved lender and ask questions.
+Contact a USDA-approved lender to learn more about whether you’re a good fit for a USDA loan.
 It’s also smart to get prequalified or preapproved before making an offer on a home.
-Prequalification provides an estimate of how much you may be able to borrow based on the financial details you share, while preapproval goes deeper – requiring the lender to verify your income, credit, and assets before offering a conditional commitment for a loan amount.
+Prequalification provides an estimate of how much you may be able to borrow based on the financial details you share, while preapproval goes deeper, requiring the lender to verify your income, credit, and assets before offering a conditional commitment for a loan.

 Tips for First-Time Buyers Using a USDA Loan